-- Kim Dae-jung Administration (1998.2-2003.2): Recovery from the financial crisis - Roh Moo-hyun Administration (2003.2-2008.2): Realisation of social equity and qualitative regulatory reform - Lee Myung-bak Administration (2008.2-2013.2): Business-friendly regulatory reform - Park Geun-hye Administration (2013.2-present): Economic revitalisation and creative economy
+- 1. Kim Dae-Jung Administration (1998.2-2003.2): Recovery from the financial crisis. - 2.
+Roh Moo-Hyun Administration (2003.2-2008.2): Realisation of social equity and qualitative regulatory reform. - 3.
+Lee Myung-Bak Administration (2008.2-2013.2): Business-friendly regulatory reform. - 4.
+Park Geun-Hye Administration (2013.2-present): Economic revitalisation and creative economy.

-The objectives of the RMS are to improve economic performance, quality of life, and government effectiveness, including regulatory transparency and accountability.
+The objectives of the RMS are to improve economic performance, quality of life and government effectiveness, including regulatory transparency and accountability.
 The RMS clarifies the goal that reform policies should pursue market-friendly regulations suitable for a global environment by replacing command-and-control instruments with market competition (Choi, 2001).

-The Kim Dae-jung Administration
+2.1.1 The Kim Dae-Jung Administration

-The Kim Dae-jung Administration was launched in 1997 during a period of foreign exchange turbulence in Asia that was to lead to the full-blown Asian financial crisis.
-To receive an International Monetary Fund (IMF) bailout package at the end of 1997, immediately before the beginning of the Kim Dae-jung Administration, the government had to agree to the conditions of the IMF.
+The Kim Dae-Jung Administration was launched in 1997 during a period of foreign exchange turbulence in Asia that was to lead to the full-blown Asian financial crisis.
+To receive an International Monetary Fund (IMF) bailout package at the end of 1997, immediately before the beginning of the Kim Dae-Jung Administration, the government had to agree to the conditions of the IMF.
 Many of the requirements were related to economic regulatory reform, including capital market opening, improving corporate governance structures, and restructuring the economy along market principles.
-As a consequence, regulatory reform became a major political goal of the Kim Dae-jung Administration from the start.
-The Presidential Regulatory Reform Committee (RRC) was established in accordance with the Framework Act on Administrative Regulations (FAAR), legislated at the end of the Kim Dae-jung Administration (Kim, T.Y., 2003).
+As a consequence, regulatory reform became a major political goal of the

+Kim Dae-Jung Administration from its initial phase.
+The Presidential Regulatory Reform Committee (RCC) was established in accordance with the Framework Act on Administrative Regulations (FAAR) legislated at the end of the Kim Dae-Jung Administration (Kim, T.Y., 2003).

-Based on the FAAR, the RRC was responsible for all regulations under the jurisdiction of various government offices.
-A total of 11,125 regulations were registered with the RRC, and the committee set the goal of eliminating 50 percent of these, abolishing 5,430 cases (or 48.8 percent) and improving 2,411 cases (or 21.7 percent) in 1998.
-In 1999, the RRC reviewed the remaining 6,811 regulations that had been neither abolished nor improved in 1998, abolishing 704 cases (or 7.4 percent) and improving 570 cases (or 8.4 percent).
-In 2000, it reviewed 2,533 regulations stipulated in lower administrative orders, such as public announcements, guidelines, and by-laws and 1,675 quasi-administrative regulations enforced by associations and public corporations, modifying 2,045 cases (or 57.2 percent) of the total (Ha and Choi, 2012).
+Based on the FAAR, the RRC was responsible for all regulations under the jurisdiction of all the various government offices.
+A total of 11,125 regulations were registered with the RRC, and the committee set itself the goal of eliminating 50 percent of these, abolishing 5,430 cases, or 48.8 percent, and improving 2,411 cases, or 21.7percent, in 1998.
+In 1999, the RRC reviewed the remaining 6,811 regulations that had been neither abolished nor improved in 1998, abolishing 704 cases, or 7.4 percent, and improving 570 cases, or 8.4 percent.
+In 2000, it reviewed 2,533 regulations stipulated in lower administrative orders, such as public announcements, guidelines and bylaws and 1,675 quasi-administrative regulations enforced by associations and public corporations, modifying 2,045 cases, or 57.2 percent of the total (Ha and Choi, 2012).

-The Roh Moo-hyun Administration
+2.1.2 The Roh Moo-Hyun Administration

-No administration in Korea had been more socialist in its political leanings than the Roh Moo-hyun Administration.
+No administration in Korea was more socialist in its political leanings than the Roh Moo-Hyun Administration.
 Generally speaking, this administration placed greater emphasis on distribution and balanced development than on efficiency.
-Regulatory reform was not a major concern and the role of the RRC was diminished during the government's initial stages.
+Regulatory reform was not a major concern of the administration and the role of the RRC was diminished during the government's initial stages.
 However, the government later realised that the lack of any major regulatory reform effort was one of the reasons for disappointing investment levels by corporations and weak job creation.
 As a result, the government subsequently began to push for regulatory reform (Kim and Lee, 2008).